Globular Clusters GMRT Pulsar Search (GCGPS) II: Discovery of five MSPs in M69 and M70: OBSERVATIONS AND SURVEY STATUS

 \section{OBSERVATIONS AND SURVEY STATUS}

 The GCGPS observations began in May 2023.
 In each half-yearly uGMRT cycle, we observe a subset of the selected globular clusters to search for new MSPs.
-Each GC is observed using two simultaneously formed PA beams, one formed with the central square (CSQ) antennas and the other using antennas up to the third arm, in either Band-3 or Band-4, depending on the target.
+Each GC is observed using two simultaneously formed Phased Array (PA) beams, one formed with the central square (CSQ) antennas and the other using antennas up to the third arm, in either Band-3 or Band-4, depending on the target.
 This configuration ensures the best sensitivity possible with the uGMRT across both the full cluster and its core.
 For GCs with known MSPs, we record coherently dedispersed (CD) phased array data at median GC DM with a time resolution of 40.96 $\mu$s and 512 frequency channels across a 200 MHz bandwidth.
 For GCs with no known MSPs a priori, we record standard phased array(PA) data with 81.92 $\mu$s time resolution and 4096 channels, without any coherent dedispersion.
 Alongside beam data, we also record the interformatric data to image the GC field for further analysis.
 The data analysis procedures followed here are the same as those described in detail in Paper I.

-Out of the 31 GCs initially targeted under Phase I (as listed in Table 2 of Paper I), we have so far observed and completed the data analysis of 1 GC in Band-3 and 21 GCs in Band 4.
-Although Table 1 of Paper I listed NGC 5286 as a Band-3 target, it was observed in Band-4 instead due to feed constraints, and its Band-4 analysis is presented in this paper.
+Of the 31 GCs initially targeted in Phase I (listed in Table 2 of Paper I), we have to date completed observations and data analysis for one GC in Band 3 and 21 GCs in Band 4 (see Table~\ref{table:observation}).
+Although NGC 5897 was listed as a Band 3 target in Table 2 of Paper I, it was observed in Band 4 instead due to feed-rotation constraints, and its Band 4 analysis is therefore presented in this paper.
 Based on this progress, approximately 50\% of the planned Phase I survey is complete in Band-3, and about 73\% is complete in Band 4.
 So far, this survey has led to the discovery of seven millisecond pulsars (MSPs) in four globular clusters where no pulsars were previously known\footnote{See the survey webpage: \url{http://www.ncra.tifr.res.in/~jroy/GC.html}}.
-The first discovery of this survey, J1617$-$2258A in NGC~6093, along with the survey details and its timing follow-up, was presented in Paper I. In this paper, we report five additional discoveries in M69 and M70, present their initial study and imaging analysis of all observed and analysed GCs.
+The first discovery of this survey, J1617$-$2258A in NGC~6093, along with the survey details and its timing follow-up, was presented in Paper I. In this paper, we report five additional discoveries in NGC~6637 (Messier69/ M69) and NGC~6681 (Messier70/ M70), present their initial study and imaging analysis of all observed and analysed GCs.